 Sunday Sounds

 Jazz up your Sunday with world-class jazz music at Roth Bar.
-Stretch out your weekend with a chilled, music-filled Sunday afternoon with a range of jazz trios.
-Sunday blues no more!
+Ease into the afternoon with laid-back performances from a rotating lineup of exceptional jazz trios.
+Sunday blues don’t stand a chance here.

-Sit back with a signature cocktail or glass of wine and bar snacks or tuck into our full bar menu including our Roth Bar roast.
+Relax with a signature cocktail, a glass of wine, and tempting bar snacks, or enjoy our full bar menu including the Roth Bar roast.
+It’s the perfect way to stretch out your weekend in style.

 Gareth Williams – piano